citusdata/django-multitenant/README.md

 There are architecures for building multi-tenant databases viz. **Create one database per tenant**, **Create one schema per tenant** and **Have all tenants share the same table(s)**.
 This library is based on the 3rd design i.e **Have all tenants share the same table(s)**, it assumes that all the tenant relates models/tables have a tenant_id column for representing a tenant.

-The following link talks more about the trade-offs on when and how to choose the right architecture for your multi-tenat database:
+The following link talks more about the trade-offs on when and how to choose the right architecture for your multi-tenant database:

 https://www.citusdata.com/blog/2016/10/03/designing-your-saas-database-for-high-scalability/